-DTC may discontinue providing its services as securities depository with respect to a Series of the 2023 Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
-Under such circumstances, in the event that a successor securities depository is not obtained, 2023 Bond certificates of such Series are required to be printed and delivered.
+DTC may discontinue providing its services as securities depository with respect to the 2023 Series D Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
+Under such circumstances, in the event that a successor securities depository is not obtained, 2023 Series D Bond certificates are required to be printed and delivered.
 The Corporation may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
-In that event, the applicable 2023 Bond certificates will be printed and delivered to DTC.
+In that event, the applicable 2023 Series D Bond certificates will be printed and delivered to DTC.